alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 	- *done early february*
 - do leaps with all the filtered otus, 1/28/15
 	- also rerunning with 50 OTUs, which were picked from after filtering again the abundance, doing the rf, recalculate correlations
+- I have been semi frustrated with the process.
+There's no one absolute way of building models and picking the right one.
+Trying out two different sets of guidelines -- using a curated or an uncurated pool of OTUs from which to build the best models.
+I may use the results of this to next use with either 2/3-1/3 train-test sets + validation, or without this step?
+See http://math.furman.edu/~dcs/courses/math47/R/library/DAAG/html/cv.lm.html
+- 2/8/15 - waiting on results for the uncurated pool with all samples...
+2/14/15 canceling, I don't think it's working

 #Supplemental Figure 1